JetBrains/intellij-sdk-docs/reference_guide/api_changes/api_changes_list_2020.md

 `com.intellij.openapi.application.NonBlockingReadAction.finishOnUiThread` method parameter type changed from ``Consumer<T>`` to ``Consumer<? super T>``
 : This may break source-compatibility with inheritors written in Kotlin.

+All parameters in `com.jetbrains.python.psi.PyElementVisitor` marked `@NotNull` : This may break source-compatibility with inheritors written in Kotlin.

 ## 2020.2